einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

   {% highlight py %}
   import sys {% endhighlight %}

 `import` is a statement in Python that allows you to "import" a "module."
 In this case, `sys` is the module we're importing.
-A Python module is basically a file containing more Python code; more functions, varibles, classes, methods, etc. We're using `sys` here to be sure you won't get any errors if resulting from weird characters you may type, or those that might cause errors on the command line.
+A Python module is basically a file containing more Python code; more functions, variables, classes, methods, etc. We're using `sys` here to be sure you won't get any errors resulting from weird characters you may type, or those that might throw errors on the command line.
 You might try safeguarding yourself with this particular module in some of your other Python files too!

 Write your code below your `import sys` line, so that your output in the console resembles this: